This post may contain affiliate links. Please read myย privacy policy.

 What To Serve With Portuguese Egg Tarts

-Egg tarts goes well with a cup of coffee or warm tea like matcha latte, serving alongside blueberry scones, banana cake, and savory French cheese puffs.
+Egg tarts goes well with a cup of coffee or warm tea like matcha latte, serving alongside banana cake, and savory French cheese puffs.
 However, at Cantonese dim sum restaurants, these decadent egg tarts are complementary treats to classic yumcha items below:

 I hope you enjoy this post as much as I do.
-If you try my recipe, please share your photo in the Comments section and consider giving it a 5-star rating.
-I can’t wait to see your creations!
-Want more easy and delicious recipes?
-Subscribe to my newsletter and follow me on Facebook, Pinterest, and Instagram for new updates.
+If you try my recipe, please leave a comment and consider giving it a 5-star rating.
+For more easy and delicious recipes, explore my Recipe Index, and stay updated by subscribing to my newsletter and following me on Facebook, Pinterest, and Instagram for new updates.

 Other Recipes You Might Like